netgen-layouts/layouts-docs/upgrades/upgrade_080_090.rst

   you used the same override identifiers as the ones in Netgen Layouts.
 To fix this, rename your rule identifiers to a unique value.

+* Many services that should not be used directly and are not part of public API are now marked as private in service container.
+Remove usage of those services in your code.

 * Layout type, block type and block definition icons are introduced in configuration.
 If you previously defined custom icons through custom CSS, you need to move the path of the icon to configuration: